Report: Bayern Munich back in on Manchester City’s Stefan Ortega

 Update Stefan #Ortega: Würde nach Informationen von @ransport gerne zu @FCBayern wechseln, weil er dort im Gegensatz zu #ManCity bis auf weiteres die Nr.
 1 wäre.
 Allerdings blockt City, so lang sie keine neue Nummer 2 verpflichtet haben.
 Mehr Infos gleich https://t.co/hSpY8S9x8y— MVolkmar (@MartinVolkmar) August 15, 2023

-Update Stefan #Ortega: According to information from @ransport, I would like to switch to @FCBayern because, unlike #ManCity he would be No. 1 there for the time being.
-However, City blocks as long as they have not committed a new number 2.
+Update Stefan #Ortega: According to information from @ransport, he would like to switch to @FCBayern because, unlike in #ManCity he would be No. 1 there for the time being.
+However, City blocks a transfer as long as they have not signed a new number 2.
 More info soon.

-With just a two weeks left in the transfer window, Bayern Munich will have to get moving on getting a deal done if it wants to bolster it goalkeeping depth.
+With just two weeks left in the transfer window, Bayern Munich will have to get moving on getting a deal done if it wants to bolster its goalkeeping depth.

 Loading comments...